tera-toolbox/tera-game-state/doc/me.md

 - `status`: The player's current status.
 See `S_USER_STATUS` def for values.
 - `inCombat`: Indicates whether the player is in combat.
 - `onPegasus`: Indicates whether the player is on a pegasus ride.
+- `inOpenWorld`: Indicates whether the player is currently in the open world.
 - `inBattleground`: Indicates whether the player is currently in a battleground.
+- `inDungeon`: Indicates whether the player is currently in a dungeon.
+- `inCivilUnrest`: Indicates whether the player is currently in CU.

 # Events
 ## change_zone